Our Governing Body

 Paul has had experience of working with Sports England and is passionate about health and wellbeing.
 Paul seeks to support the leadership team to provide quality sport and PE opportunities for the children at Crest.

-Neil has two young children, both of whom now attend Crest.
+Neil has two young children, both of whom have attended Crest.
 Neil works in the health sector and was interested in becoming a governor as he could see how committed the staff team are at the school.
 Neil currently leads on English and School Council.
 He thoroughly enjoyed attending a Council meeting just before the COVID-19 pandemic started and is looking forward to when he can do so again.

 Shellie has enjoyed working at Crest in a full-time, part-time and supply teacher capacity for many years and has taught all age groups.
 She am currently teaching in the Nursery for two days a week and leads the School Council.
 Shellie has been married for over twenty years and her husband works in pharmaceutical logistics.
 Shellie has three sons who are now either working or at university.
 She really enjoys cooking and reading as well as taking Sully, her dog, for long walks.
 At the weekends Shellie is usually to be found on a rugby field watching one of her boys play rugby.